 - Explained strategy options, including the following: - Preferred option Dual utility supply no life safety generator.
 Tenant generator to exhaust to L31 roof.
 Subject to agreement with building control and building insurers. - Alternative option Single utility supply, life safety generator and tenant generator.
 Life safety generator to exhaust to the East side onto Hamstead Road at the Podium level 03, approximately 13m above the street level.
 Tenant generator to exhaust to the roof. - The dual utility supply option, with no life safety generator is the EHO preference. - There is a concern that 20m radius clearance is required from the exhaust flue from any receptacles.
 Including Euston Tower intakes/openable windows, any adjacent or opposite building intakes or from the Street level.
 The current proposal is 20m clear or any intakes and openable windows, but is only 13m above the street level, so the flue would need to be raised to approximately level 05. - Hamstead road is quite a polluted area so Podium generator exhaust would add to the pollution levels, even if only emergency levels and tested approximately 12 hours per year.
 An air quality assessment would be required on Hampstead Road with the effects of adding the generator exhaust summarised for approval by the EHO. - Providing a selective catalytic exhaust system could help reduce the emissions, but noted that it will not be instantaneously effective upon generator use. - Agreed that any tenant generators will need to exhaust to the roof. - Arup to send through recommended generator annual testing regime.
-See below. - Every month, 30 minute test to simulate power outage (approx 25% load) - Every 6 months, simulate power failure for 3 hours and test the smoke control systems (approx 50% load) - Annually, load testing of the generator for 3 hours (some of which at 100% load. - o Total: 11-12 hours.
+See below. - Every month, 30 minute test to simulate power outage (approx 25% load) - Every 6 months, simulate power failure for 3 hours and test the smoke control systems (approx 50% load) - Annually, load testing of the generator for 3 hours (some of which at 100% load. - Total: 11-12 hours. - Next steps: - Agree strategy options which requires UKPN quotes to be accepted, further UKPN information obtained and the strategy agreed with Building Control and Building Insurers. - If dual supply option, no further assessments required. - If life safety generator, then air quality assessment on Hamstead Road required to determine if L05 East exhaust is feasible.
+If not feasible, then roof exhaust required.